eForms Logo

 1. Provide Notice to Tenant

-The first step in evicting a tenant in Washington is to provide notice to the tenant that there is a problem and seeing if the tenant will rectify the problem before you need to get the courts involved.
+The first step in evicting a tenant in Washington is to provide notice to the tenant that there is a problem and see if the tenant will rectify the problem before you need to get the courts involved.
 Depending on the situation, you may use one of the following forms:

 2. File Summons and Complaint